chetannothingness/opoch-h-system-vt/docs/H-Sys_Least_Cost_Operations_Spec.md

 Interpretation: "You are short by δ operator-slots over this time window for these queues, even at maximum feasible staffing."

-`U, K'` can be computed as the smallest IIS-projected window (take the IIS constraints involving RT coverage and aggregate them).
+If leaders are capped (`L^{cap}_t`), leader feasibility can create additional infeasibility — the IIS will include the leader constraint and the witness will reflect it.

 **This certifies infeasibility for the same RT constraint the optimizer enforces.**

-### Ω
+### Ω (solver budget-limited, optimality not proven)
-- best feasible cost, best lower bound, exact gap,
+- Best feasible cost (upper bound), best lower bound, exact gap.
+- The canonical incumbent plan (same tie-break chain applies to the best known feasible solution).
-- what additional compute/capacity would close it.
+- What additional compute/capacity would close the gap.

 ---